GalaxyL777/MixF/README.md

 Pre-Fitting Considerations
 Before running MixF, users should estimate the ratio of Faraday rotation to Faraday conversion coefficients.
 If Faraday rotation dominates significantly, MCMC fitting—considering observational errors—may converge to an unphysical magnetic field strength.
 To mitigate this, we recommend using the RM & CM (Rotation Measure & Conversion Measure) fitting version.
 Although this version does not directly output magnetic field strength or column density, users can still estimate these quantities using the definitions of RM and CM.
-If you have any further questions or comments, feel free to contact to Weiyang (wywang@ucas.ac.cn) or Xiaohui (liux h@bao.ac.cn)
+If you have any further questions or comments, feel free to contact to Weiyang (wywang@ucas.ac.cn) or Xiaohui (liuxh@bao.ac.cn)